a-bissell/ez-steg/docs/CORE.md

 A streamlined, secure steganography implementation for hiding data within images.
 This implementation focuses on security and reliability while maintaining a clean, efficient codebase.

+## Version Compatibility

+The current implementation uses Format Version 1.
+When extracting data:
+- Only files created with the same format version can be extracted
+- Attempting to extract data from files created with different versions will raise a ValidationError
+- The error message will indicate the unsupported version number

 ## Features

 ### Core Security